 Calculating Red Zone EV for running backs is a little tricky, though, since rushing attempts and receiving targets do not have the same touchdown expectation, and neither do a running back's targets compared to that of a wide receiver or tight end.

 The following table lists the expected value for all running back red zone opportunities:

 |Starting Yard Line||% Chance of a TD||EV of a Rush Attempt||% Chance of a TD||EV of a Target|

-After compiling every red zone opportunity for every running back in the league from 2017, I calculated each back’s Red Zone EV and compared that number to the actual points that they generated from red zone touchdowns.
-The differential in those numbers will serve as an indicator for running backs who scored more often or less often than they should have in the red zone based on where each play started.
+After compiling every red zone opportunity for every running back in the league from 2016, I calculated each back’s Red Zone EV and compared that number to the actual points that they generated from red zone touchdowns.
+The differential in those numbers will serve as an indicator for running backs that scored more often or less often than they should have in the red zone based on where each play started.

 Negative Touchdown Regression Candidates

 League Average Red Zone Touchdown Rate - 18.7% of touches

 League Average Touchdown Rate from Inside 10-Yard Line - 31.3% of touches